Why is Maintainability in Testing important? How to achieve it?

 Maintenance testing can be done using static or dynamic testing approaches.
 Static testing examines the design documentation and the source code’s organization, structure, complexity, and other characteristics as part of the software development process.

-Some Examples of Static Measures are:
+Examples of Static Measures:

 Static analysis and reviews are appropriate methodologies for maintainability testing, and they should begin as soon as the design documents are available and continue throughout the process of building the application.